 Actor and sound designer Matt Bittner presents an intriguing musical exploration of the meal Zacchaeus shared with Jesus, and the change it had upon his life.
-This work is in response to the theme of “meals” and was inspired by Luke 19:1-10:
+This work is in response to the theme of “meals” as inspired by Luke 19:1-10.

 When I first began to think about this project, I was attempting to view modern day meal experiences through a biblical lens.
 For example, a question I asked myself early on: “How can I somehow extract the beauty of the gospel (or the trinity, or Love) through the picture of a shared meal?”
 Then I thought of a small portion of a sermon I had heard during Lent.
 The speaker, as part of a larger theme, briefly examined the significance of Jesus sharing meals with people.
 He spoke of the act not as some spiritual gesture (or as a physical gesture wherein the spiritual world was magically accessed) but as the real life, every day, human event of sitting down to talk and eat.
 That event is necessary.
 So, I imagine, because Jesus knew this, much of his time of uplifting, teaching, nurturing, and redeeming was spent sitting down to talk and eat with people.
 After all, when we eat, we truly rid ourselves of all pretense of being anything other than simple humans with needs.
 And only then (it seems) can we begin to practice the world-toppling exercise of seeing others as simple humans with needs too.